elastisys/ck8s-cluster/docs/customer-access.md

 - Falco: Customers should be able to set up notifications and maybe also change/add rules to falco.
 - Fluentd/Elasticsearch/Kibana: Customers may need to parse application logs in specific ways.
-- Alertmanager: Customers may want to define their own alerts and configure where notifications go.